KeanMGC/WKUProtoSpace/index.md

 •	Wear non-slippery, thick, leather work shoes, preferably rubber-soled

-•	Open-toed footwear is not permitied in the shop
+•	Open-toed footwear is not permittied in the shop

 •	Safety guards MUST be in place at all times, ensure guides and fences are tight